Connect with others who understand.

 Medically reviewed by Vedran Radonić, M.D., Ph.D.

 If you’ve been diagnosed with pulmonary arterial hypertension (PAH) or another type of pulmonary hypertension (PH), you’ve probably had more tests than you can count.
-But what are they measuring, and why does it matter?
+But what’s being measured, and why does it matter?
 This article breaks down the pressure readings doctors use to check how your heart and lungs are working and how those results can guide your care.

-One of the most important readings is pulmonary arterial pressure (PAP).
-It helps your healthcare providers figure out what type of PH you have and how advanced it is.
+One of the most important readings is pulmonary arterial pressure (PAP), which helps your healthcare providers figure out what type of PH you have and how advanced it is.
 This information can help you and your doctor choose the treatment plan that’s right for you.

 Here are eight facts about PAP, including what it means and how it’s measured.

-1. Your Pulmonary Arterial Pressure May Be Higher Than Normal With PAH
+1. Pulmonary Arterial Pressure May Be Higher Than Normal With Pulmonary Arterial Hypertension

-PAP measures the force of blood pushing on the walls of the arteries in your lungs.
+PAP measures the force of blood pushing against the walls of the arteries in the lungs.
 If you have PAH, your PAP may be higher than normal.
-This is because, in PAH, the small arteries in the lungs are thicker and narrower.
-These abnormalities affect pulmonary circulation and make it more difficult for blood to pass through the arteries.
+This happens because in PAH, the small arteries in the lungs become thicker and narrower, which affects blood flow and makes it harder for blood to pass through the arteries.

-Talk to your healthcare provider about what your results mean.
-As a myPHteam member shared, “My pressure was 50, and I was told I have severe pulmonary arterial hypertension.”
+Talk with your healthcare provider about what your results mean.
+“My pressure was 50, and I was told I have severe pulmonary arterial hypertension,” one myPHteam member shared.

 Your healthcare provider may order a test to measure your PAP to help diagnose or monitor PAH.